 This is rarely the case.
 Possible, but very rare.

-To begin with, someone with truly malicious intent will be trying to avoid detection, so they’ll either use software that doesn’t move the mouse pointer, or they’ll just be avoiding the mouse altogether.
+To begin with, someone with truly malicious intent will be trying to avoid detection, so they’ll either use software that doesn’t move the mouse pointer or they’ll avoid the mouse altogether.

-Second, while remote access software does indeed allow someone to control your machine remotely, including moving the mouse, you’ll have had to have let them in.
-In other words, you’ll know that this is what’s happening, because you’re the one that set it up.
+Second, while remote-access software does allow someone to control your machine remotely, including moving the mouse, you’ll have had to have let them in.
+In other words, you’ll know that this is what’s happening because you’re the one that set it up.

 Do this